I have a few rules, 1) Stock up on basics, but not overly so.

 1) buy an item that has a similar color to at least two items in my closet

 2) buy something expensive that I feel like I won’t use, but want to buy anyway because it looks really pretty

 3) buy something cheap but want to buy anyway because it looks really pretty

 Whenever I pick up tons of items, I give myself time to try all of them so I can do elimination method.
 I wouldn’t want to end up with something that won’t look nice on me.posted over 2 years ago

 I was taught not to buy the first thing I see (like) because there might be things I haven’t seen and I would possibly like them more.
 But if I really love something and I don’t buy it, it’ll be haunting me and I couldn’t stop thinking about it.
 Then I return to the shop and buy it :Dposted over 2 years ago

 You guys have some great tips!
 I think I am going to have to add some of your rules to mine :)

 That’s a great idea.
 I never thought to place the item on hold and then look around the mall and come back if I can’t find anything better.
 I have to start doing that.
-So many times I’ve gone into the next store and found something better but been too lazy to go back and return the first item.posted 10 months ago
+So many times I’ve gone into the next store and found something better but been too lazy to go back and return the first item.posted about 2 years ago